amishraj/Receipt-Processor/README.md

 Make sure you have Docker installed and running.
 Clone the Repository and run the following commands from within the directory

-Next, pull the node:22-alpine image
+First, pull the node:22-alpine image

 ```bash
 docker pull node:22-alpine
 ```

-In the Repo directory, use the following command to build the docker image
+Next, in the Repo directory, use the following command to build the docker image

 Note: Do not use sudo if you are running the commands in Windows CMD